What is a Steering Committee?

 We form part of the steering committee in the majority of our actions.
 We work alongside a number of other law firms to ensure we provide the best possible service for our clients.

-In the case of the Mercedes diesel emissions scandal, PGMBM is currently the lead firm for the group.
-We work alongside a number of other well-known firms to make decisions that will help benefit claimants in the case.
+In the case of the Mercedes diesel emissions scandal, we are currently the lead firm for the group.
+Our firm works alongside a number of other well-known firms to make decisions that will help benefit claimants in the case.

 While continuing to represent our clients, we also take the lead on helping the court and other firms run the litigation effectively.